leonschoi/leonschoi.github.io/TouchscreenCounter.md

 layout: page
-titie: "Touchscreen Counter"
+title: "Touchscreen Counter"
 permalink: /TouchscreenCounter

-# Touchscreen Counter
+# This is a test